smopuim2/CPPeditor/README.md

 [Runoob](https://c.runoob.com)'s `compile2.php` let our VBscript can compile code.

 ## How to use?
-See more at HELP document of `CPPeditor 2.0.2`
+See more at HELP document of `CPPeditor`